Sears, Roebuck & Co. v. Stiffel Co.: Ruling of Supreme Court

-Justice Black, in the Court's opinion, reviewed the history of the patent monopoly in English and U.S. law, and wrote that when a patent expires, or when an item is unpatentable, then the item "is in the public domain and may be made and sold by whoever chooses to do so.".
+Justice Black, in the Court's opinion, reviewed the history of the patent monopoly in English and US law and wrote that when a patent expires or when an item is unpatentable, the item "is in the public domain and may be made and sold by whoever chooses to do so.".
 The lower courts had erred by using Illinois unfair competition law to effectively give Stiffel Co. a patent monopoly on its unpatented lamp.

-The Court continued that "mere inability of the public to tell two identical articles apart is not enough to support an injunction against copying or an award of damages for copying that which the federal patent laws permit to be copied," though it noted that a state could require that goods be labeled in order to prevent consumers from being misled as to the source of an article; but that this was a trade dress issue, and that such state laws could not go so far as to prohibit the copying of the goods themselves: "What Sears did was to copy Stiffel's design and to sell lamps almost identical to those sold by Stiffel.
+The Court continued that "mere inability of the public to tell two identical articles apart is not enough to support an injunction against copying or an award of damages for copying that which the federal patent laws permit to be copied," but it noted that a state may require that goods be labeled in order to prevent consumers from being misled as to the source of an article, but that is a trade dress issue, and that such state laws may not go so far as to prohibit the copying of the goods themselves: "What Sears did was to copy Stiffel's design and to sell lamps almost identical to those sold by Stiffel.
 This it had every right to do under the federal patent laws.
 That Stiffel originated the pole lamp and made it popular is immaterial."

 Justice Harlan concurred in the result but opined that states should be able to prohibit copying if the main purpose of the prohibition is to prevent "palming off" one company's goods as those of another.